ReinerMerz/reinerdemo/README.md

 ![decpad](stage1%20overview.png)
-# Ademo Module.
+# ademo Module.
 A csui demo module

 This is a CS UI Extension project used to demostrate "SmartUI Rethought"